JackOfNoneTrades/WawelAuth/README.md

 }
 ```

-Then:

 1. set `online-mode=true` in `server.properties`
-2. set `apiRoot` to the real public URL clients use (can be IP:PORT, or your domain)
+2. set `publicBaseUrl` to the real public base URL clients use
+3. leave `apiRoot` as a relative path such as `auth`
-3. set an admin token through `server.admin.token` or `WAWELAUTH_ADMIN_TOKEN`
+4. set an admin token through `server.admin.token` or `WAWELAUTH_ADMIN_TOKEN`
-4. restart the server
+5. restart the server

+Notes:

+* if `publicBaseUrl` has no scheme, Wawel Auth assumes `http://`
+* with the example above, the auth API is published at `http://auth.example.com:25565/auth`
+* on dedicated servers, Wawel Auth now hard-stops before world load if `online-mode=false`, `publicBaseUrl` is missing, or `apiRoot` is configured as a full URL
+* for CI smoke tests only, `WAWELAUTH_CI=true` or `GITHUB_ACTIONS=true` bypasses the missing-`publicBaseUrl` hard stop

 ### Important server settings